ndipatri/tRacket/particle/workbench/tRacket/README.md

 #### Particle Boron MicroController ####

-The [Boron](https://www.amazon.com/PARTICLE-Development-Endpoints-Circuitry-Bluetooth/dp/B07N96P69L/ref=sr_1_1?dchild=1&keywords=particle+boron&qid=1609000793&sr=8-1) is a Arduiono-based Microcontroller with LTE cellular network connectivity.
+The [Boron](https://www.amazon.com/PARTICLE-Development-Endpoints-Circuitry-Bluetooth/dp/B07N96P69L/ref=sr_1_1?dchild=1&keywords=particle+boron&qid=1609000793&sr=8-1) is a Arduino-based Microcontroller with LTE cellular network connectivity.

 <img src="media/boron.png" alt="Boron Microcontroller" width="400"/>

-The [tRacket.ino](src/tRacket.ino) file can be used to program Particle Boron.
+The [tRacket.ino](src/tRacket.ino) file can be used to program the Particle Boron.
 You will need to create your own [Secrets.h](src/Secrets.h) file which contains the following content:

 ```
 #ifndef SECRETS_H
 #define SECRETS_H

 // If you check in this code WITH this KEY defined, it will be detected by IO.Adafruit
-// and IT WILL BE DISABLED !!!
+// and IT WILL BE DISABLED!!!
 So please make sure this file is 'ignored' by your
 // source code management!
 #define AIO_USERNAME "xxxxxx"
 #define AIO_KEY "aio_xxxxx"